cneira/zcage/README.md

 ## Installation

-### Github
-  Currently there is a bug in npm 5.X so npm 4.X must be used to install.
+  Currently there is a bug in npm 5.X so npm 4.X must be used to install https://github.com/npm/npm/issues/16766

   *  npm install npm@4 -g